 As the Code applies to all employees, please take time to read it fully and ensure that your conduct is at all times consistent with its requirements.
+School staff employed by Governors will be subject to separate rules.
 Democratic local government can no longer be taken for granted - all of us involved in the service have to make a special effort to retain public confidence.
 Compliance with the Code will help maintain the reputation of local government in Dudley.